Death of Alan Kurdi: Fatal accident and body recovery

 In the early hours of 2 September 2015, Kurdi and his family boarded a small plastic or rubber inflatable boat, which capsized about five minutes after leaving Bodrum in Turkey.
 Sixteen people were in the boat, which was designed for a maximum of eight people.
 They were trying to reach the Greek island of Kos, about 30 minutes (4 km) from Bodrum.
 Kurdi's father said: "We had no life vests", but also said they were wearing life jackets, but they "were all fake".
 Others have stated that they believed that they were wearing life jackets but the items were ineffective.

 It was later stated on Syrian radio that the Kurdi family paid $5,860 for their four spaces on the boat, which had twelve other passengers on it despite being only about five metres long.
 Alan Kurdi's mother joined the trip despite her fear of being on the open sea.
 Tima Kurdi, Alan Kurdi's aunt, had advised her sister not to go.
 The individuals on the boat evaded the Turkish Coastguard by setting out from an isolated beach late at night.

-Around 5:00a.m., authorities started an investigation after an emergency call that a boat had capsized and bodies were coming ashore.
-The bodies of Kurdi and another child were discovered by two locals at around 6:30a.m.
+Around 5:00 a.m., authorities started an investigation after an emergency call that a boat had capsized and bodies were coming ashore.
+The bodies of Kurdi and another child were discovered by two locals at around 6:30 a.m.
 The two men moved the bodies from the water, where Kurdi was later photographed by a Turkish press photographer.

 On 3 September 2015, Alan Kurdi along with his brother, Galib, and their mother, Rehana, were taken to Kobanî for burials, which took place the next day.
 It is Islamic tradition to bury the dead within 24 hours if possible.
 The Siege of Kobanî ended in March 2015 and Islamic State attacks on what was left of the city stopped completely in August 2015.